The Folk Theater in Himachal Pradesh

 It is interesting to note that the artists were great inventors as there was no script for the predefined dialogues.
 A scheme was planned for the act and the dialogues were invented during the course of the action.
 Sometimes when they fail to retort, they take refuge in gestures leading to laughter, or point towards some person in the audience be satirizing or ridiculing him.
 It is fun and frolic all the way.
 The audience too was encouraged to speak or put his query and answered in the same vein.

 The subjects of theater included imitation of sadhus, mimicking the manners of English gentleman and Lady, dialogues of guru and chela or disciple etc.

-This folk theater is very close to Kariayala with only difference of place of performance, name of theater form, language and cult.
+This folk theater is very close to Kariayala with the only difference of place of performance, the name of theater form, language, and cult.

 In the theme of Dau or tantric or mystic, a shepherd or gaddi visits the tantric to get his wife treated.
 The tantric lures away his wife and makes him blind with magic.
 Finally the matter is resolved when the tantric is given a lamb by the shepherd.

 Banthra had staged a comeback and various NGOs are now using this powerful folk medium to spread the awareness about AIDS, literacy, social evils and corruption.